lemire/docker_programming_station/README.md

 - A handy command to run from time to time is `docker system prune`, as it can help you remove unneeded images.
 - If something does not work, you can try deleting all containers and images `docker rm -vf $(docker ps -a -q) ; docker rmi -f $(docker images -a -q)`.
 Such a reset can solve a surprising number of otherwise mysterious problems.

+## Memory Usage

+Under Windows and macOS, docker will only use relatively little memory.
+You may want to allocate more: [Windows](https://docs.docker.com/docker-for-windows/#advanced) and [macOS](https://docs.docker.com/docker-for-mac/#memory).

 ## Requirements